patrick-mahnkopf/emergent-algorithms/README.md

 # Emergent Algorithms

-This repository contains simulations of emergent behavior.
+This repository contains interactive simulations of emergent behavior running directly in the browser, rendered using PixiJS.
 Try the [live demo](https://patrick-mahnkopf.github.io/emergent-algorithms/) or run the project locally using Angular.

 ## Emergent Behavior